 Cultural differences could be of individual corporate or a combination of both and may include both internal and external stakeholders of a project.
 The use of good communication skills, rapport building, and effective leadership are some of the productive ways to manage cultural diversity.

-At behavioral level cultural differences include expectations and behaviors occurring independently of ethnic heritage, geography or languages.
-These can even impact the project speed, decision-making process and impulse to act without appropriate thoughts and planning leading to stress and conflict.
+At the behavioral level, cultural differences include expectations and behaviors occurring independently of ethnic heritage, geography or languages.
+These can even impact the project speed, decision-making process, and impulse to act without appropriate thoughts and planning, leading to stress and conflict.
 Moreover, these affect the performance of managers and the teams as a whole.

-Improved negotiation skills have an enormous payoff to reach agreements that otherwise might slip off.
-They create value and also resolve small differences blocking them to escalate into big conflicts.
+Improved negotiation skills have an enormous payoff to reaching agreements that otherwise might slip off.
+They create value and also resolve small differences blocking them from escalating into big conflicts.

 10. Trust Building

-Trust is a critical factor for any organization or a project and it becomes all the more important in the case of remote workers.
+Trust is a critical factor for any organization or project, and it becomes all the more important in the case of remote workers.